peprykstas-glitch/CoreMind-Project/README.md

-# 🧠 CoreMind AI: Context-Aware RAG Assistant
+# 🧠 Vectrieve AI: Context-Aware RAG Assistant

 > **An advanced AI assistant that builds a "Second Brain" from your documents.** > Features: OCR (Vision), Conversational Memory, and Analytics Dashboard.